 Road Safety & Clearing

-Public Works makes use of weather technology to monitor and predict when cold weather is coming 24/7.
+Public Works makes use of Environmental Canada and meteorological services to monitor and predict when cold weather is coming 24/7.
 When cold weather is predicted our crews are out pre-treating roads with de-icing brine.
 We are responsible for keeping over 600 km of roads safe, which means we need to prioritize.
 When snowfall is likely, our first priorities are:

 - Major and collector streets consisting of high volume roads and streets that connect us to our transportation system.